AngeloFranciscoSA/Flask-with-ChromeApp/README.md

 # Flask-with-ChromeApp
 A simples flask code transform in .exe and run with ChromeApp

+# TO UNDERSTAND THIS PROJECT, YOU NEED TO KNOW, PYTHON AND BASIC HTML!!!
+    I tried to explain everything, but some doubt, go searching is not so complicated!

 You need to this project -> Python, Flask, PyInstaller and (pymysql, this for MySQL, you can change this!)

     Your Database, use witch better for you, in this project, I used MySQL.
 Works with all accept by Python!